top of page

 Alert Neighbor Program

-Midtown Neighborhood Alliance, Milwaukee Police Department, 15 District Councilman, and 6th District Councilwoman collaborate to relaunch neighborhood safety program.
+The Midtown Neighborhood Alliance, the Milwaukee Police Department, Alderman Russell Stamper II, and 6th District Councilwoman collaborate to relaunch the Alert Neighbor Program.

 Harambee Home Project